 The overall Hillsboro wayfinding program features multiple creative, beautiful and functional wayfinding elements including welcome gateways, vehicular and pedestrian directional signs, artistic banners, information kiosks, and parking identification.
 Goals for Hillsboro's wayfinding are to create a sense that you’ve arrived to an amazing City, to build identity and pride, and to help locals and visitors navigate and discover Hillsboro’s history, parks, culture and businesses.
-Watch for more wayfinding elements to appear in Downtown Hillsboro in 2017, followed by multiple phases of installation around the community over the next number of years (see more schedule details below).
+Some wayfinding elements have been installed, and there will be multiple phases of installation around the community over the next number of years (see more details below).

 Click here to view the full design package.
 Please note that artwork included in the design is illustrative only and art in the final pieces will represent the various diverse areas of Hillsboro.